 \subsection{Training Data Generation \& Wrangling}

-Creating custom datasets with realistic, convoluted and vague prompts reflective of real-life scenarios was tough.
-We found no available datasets with the level nature of prompts required to be effective for our training.
+Creating custom datasets with realistic, convoluted and vague prompts reflective of real-life scenarios was challenging.
+We found no available datasets with the nature of prompts required to be effective for our training.
 Custom datasets were the best option and were a significant task.
-This is where generation with top-of-the-line LLMs such as ChatGPT 4 served immense value.
-Many competing models were tested, however, the adherence to prompt engineering, logical understanding of the task, as well as the depth of versatility GPT 4 (\cite{openai2023gpt4}) was able to provide, we found to be unmatched.
+This is where generation with top-of-the-line LLMs such as ChatGPT-4 served immense value.
+Many competing models were tested, however, the adherence to prompt engineering, logical understanding of the task, as well as the depth of versatility GPT-4 \cite{openai2023gpt4} was able to provide, were unmatched in our findings.
 OpenAI's API was used for mass data generation and any formatting inconsistencies were fixed by hand.
-These custom datasets were used to fine-tune LLMs such as varying sizes of Google T5 on various tasks.
+These custom datasets were used to fine-tune LLM models, such as varying sizes of Google T5 on various tasks. \\\\